Modus28/ArabicToRomanNumeralConverter/README.md

-# ArabicToRomanNumeralConverter
-Converts Arabic numbers to Roman Numerals, using Scala I saw an example of someone (badly) converting arabic numerals to roman numerals on /r/programminghorror: https://redd.it/3y4y0j
+##Converts Arabic numbers to Roman Numerals

+I saw an example of someone (badly) converting arabic numerals to roman numerals on /r/programminghorror https://redd.it/3y4y0j and decided to try making my own.
-I decided to try it out in scala and get the line count as low as possible.
-Excluding comments and main method, this one is 12 lines

 Builds with SBT, compiles with Scala 2.12.0
-Runs with 'sbt run"
+Runs with 'sbt run" and takes input on Stdin